Wendy Tuckerman

-Wendy Margaret Tuckerman (born 5 October 1964) is an Australian politician.
-She has been a member of the New South Wales Legislative Assembly since 2019, representing Goulburn for the Liberal Party.
-She was an unsuccessful candidate for National Party preselection for the 2017 Cootamundra state by-election.
-Tuckerman served as the Minister for Local Government in the Perrottet ministry from December 2021 to March 2023.
+Wendy Margaret Tuckerman (born 5 October 1964) is an Australian politician who has represented Goulburn in the New South Wales Legislative Assembly since 2019 as a member of the Liberal Party.
+Prior to entering state politics, she served in local government, including as Mayor of Boorowa Council and Administrator of Hilltops Council.
+She served as Minister for Local Government in the Perrottet ministry from December 2021 to March 2023.